hedinyer/hedinyer/README.md

-## 👨‍💻 Hi, I’m Hedinyer — Veteran AI Engineer from Bogotá
+## 👨‍💻 Hi, I’m Hedinyer — AI Engineer from Colombia
 *Building **real-world AI solutions** that cut through the noise (and reporting time)*

 ### 🔍 What I Do